mjwbenton/billio/README.md

 Package containing tests for the GraphQL layer that calls the GraphQL API.

-### @mattb.tech/billio-bulk-export
+### @mattb.tech/billio-backup

 Package that exports the data from the data layer to flat files for backup.
 Could also be used for any data restructuring or migrations.
 CDK package deploys this as a lambda function that takes a backup on the first day of every month.

 ### @mattb.tech/billio-bulk-import

-Package to enable bulk import of data.
-Only used at this point for the initial import of book data from goodreads.
+Package to enable bulk import of data from external sources.
+Currently handles books from goodreads and movies / TV series from IMDb.

 ## Operations